NYCPlanning/ae-zoning-api/README.md

   - The api serves the documentation from this html file.
 It is only updated when it is specifically rebuilt.

 For production workflows, `npm run build` includes the command to build the documentation into the html file, ensuring the production site serves the latest api documentation.

+### OpenApi code generation
+This project makes use of [Kubb](https://www.kubb.dev) to generate code based on the `openapi.yaml` file.
+Kubb is configured in the `kubb.config.ts` file to use the `@kubb/swagger-ts` and `@kubb/swagger-zod` plugins to generate typescript types and Zod schemas.
+These types and schemas can then be used to perform validation on route params, query params, and request bodies via the `ZodValidationPipe` custom Nest pipe.

+This code is kept in `/src/gen`.
+Developers working on this project should never make manual changes to the contents of that folder.
+To update the generated code to reflect changes to `openapi.yaml`, run `npm run generate`.